vlad17/vlad17.github.io/_posts/2016-09-17-mapreduce.md

 ## Performance

-Performance was tested on 1800 machines witha two-level tree-shaped switched network of 100 Gbps aggregate bandwidth, 2GHz processors, and 3 GBs of RAM per node.
+Performance was tested on 1800 machines with a two-level tree-shaped switched network of 100 Gbps aggregate bandwidth, 2GHz processors, and 3 GBs of RAM per node.

 Distributed grep used \\(M=15000, R=1\\), oversubscribing the map tasks for appropriate task granularity (input was 1TB).
 End-to-end is 150 seconds.